skoczen/django-seo-js/README.md

 # Authors

-django-seo-js was originally written and is maintained by [Steven Skoczen](https://stevenskoczen.com) while at GreenKahuna.
+django-seo-js was originally written and is maintained by [Steven Skoczen](https://stevenskoczen.com).
 Since then, it's been improved by lots of people, including (alphabetically):

 - [alex-mcleod](https://github.com/alex-mcleod) brought you the idea of ignoring certain urls via `SEO_JS_IGNORE_URLS`.
 - [andrewebdev](https://github.com/andrewebdev) improved the user-agent list to be more comprehensive.